14 Must-Try Lobster Rolls to Eat in Boston This Summer

 Belle Isle Seafood

-Looking for daytime drives and staycations to do this summer of social distancing?
-Travel no further than Winthrop, where this classic New England seafood shack serves up overstuffed lobster rolls with Belle Isle inlet and Boston skyline views.
+Just over the Eastie line in Winthrop, this classic New England seafood shack serves up overstuffed lobster rolls with views of Belle Isle inlet and the Boston skyline.
 The buttery, griddle-crisped hot dog bun humbly holds its own against the tender tail, knuckle, and claw meat stuffed inside.
-Belle Isle is open daily from 11 a.m.-8 p.m.—and note, it’s still cash-only.
+Take note, though: it’s a cash-only joint.

 One Main St., Winthrop, 617-567-1619, belleisleseafood.com.